alexandermorales-dev/banking-app-v2/README.md

 1. Install the Python packages: `$ pipenv install`
 2. Create a .env file based on the .env.example: `$ cp .env.example .env`
-3. Make sure you change the BACKEND variable to point to your actual route.
+3. Make sure that you change the `BACKEND_URL` variable in the `.env` file to point to your actual address.

 ### Front-End Manual Installation: